kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

     For a detailed step-by-step guide on how to generate a self-signed certificate, follow [Prepare Self-Signed Root Certificate Authority and Client Certificates](01-60-security/01-61-mtls-selfsign-client-certicate.md).

-3. To set up Istio Gateway in mutual mode, apply the Gateway custom resource.
+3. To set up Istio Gateway in mutual mode, apply the Gateway resource.

     ```bash
     cat <<EOF | kubectl apply -f -